Arinyachai/YouTube-Playlist-to-CSV/README.md

 Installation:
 1. Install Python 3.x from https://www.python.org/downloads/
 2. Install required Python packages using pip:
-3. Obtain a Google API Key from the Google Cloud Console: [link_to_console]
+3. Obtain a Google API Key from the Google Cloud Console: (https://console.cloud.google.com/)
-4. Clone or download the YouTube Playlist Data Extraction Tool from GitHub: [link_to_repository]
+4. Clone or download the YouTube Playlist Data Extraction Tool from GitHub
 5. Update the script (`get_youtube_playlist.py`) with your Google API Key.

 Usage: